The Documentation Process

 *When meeting with students during the Access Planning Meeting, DRS Counselors will inform students if more documentation information is needed based on the nature of the accommodation request.

 To help you determine what documentation DRS is looking for, separate documentation guidelines have been created to better identify the kind of information our office needs to effectively help students.
+Click on each policy for more information.

 ||Examples (not limited to)